Top 10 Best Nursing Schools in Florida

 Getting a License in Florida

-Florida is part of the Enhanced Nursing Licensure Compact (eNLC), so becoming an RN in Florida means you’re also eligible to work as a nurse in 24 other states.
+Florida is part of the Enhanced Nursing Licensure Compact (eNLC), so becoming an RN in Florida means you’re also eligible to work as a nurse in 37 other states and two territories.

 To become an RN, you’ll need to: